tableauio/tableauio.github.io/content/en/docs/excel/map.md

 ### Dynamic size

-Defaultly, all maps are dynamic sized.
-Map items should be present continuously, and report error if an empty item is inserted.
+By default, all maps are **Dynamically Sized Types**.
+Map items should be present continuously, otherwise an error is reported if an empty item is existed in between.

 ### Fixed size

 #### Implicit fixed size

-The map size is auto resolved by the max map items present in **Namerow**.
+The map size is auto resolved by the max map items present in name row.

+In this example below, though the second map item **Item2** is empty, it is legal as the field property `fixed` is set `true`.
+Besides, **Item2** will also be generated as an empty map item.
+You can see it in the generated file *ItemConf.json*.

+{{< alert icon="👉" context="info" text="If more than one empty map items are inserted into map, then only one empty map item is really generated.
+Because all the empty map items's keys are same.
+This is different from list, you should pay special attention to it." />}}

 A worksheet `ItemConf` in `HelloWorld.xlsx`: